Trivaris/AdbAutoPlayer/docs/src/games/afk-journey.md

 - **Formations**: Defines the number of suggested formations to copy.

 - **Use Suggested Formations**:
-  - `true`: Uses suggested formations from the `Records` button.
+  - Enabled: Uses suggested formations from the `Records` button.
-  - `false`: Uses your current formation.
+  - Disabled: Uses your current formation.

 - **Spend Gold**:
-  - `true`: Gold will be spent to continue retrying after failure.
+  - Enabled: Gold will be spent to continue retrying after failure.
-  - `false`: Gold will not be spent to keep retrying the trials.
+  - Disabled: Gold will not be spent to keep retrying the trials.

 ### AFK Stages

-- **Push Both Modes**: If set to `true`, the app will try the other mode after failing all attempts on all formations.
+- **Push Both Modes**: If enabled, the bot will try the other mode after failing all attempts on all formations.
+- **Repeat**: If enabled, the bot will retry from the start after failing all attempts

 ### Legend Trials